An OpenAI model has disproved a central conjecture in discrete geometry

 TLDR

-• An OpenAI reasoning model autonomously disproved Erdős’s 80-year-old unit distance conjecture, constructing point sets with n^(1+δ) unit-distance pairs, verified by external mathematicians.
+• OpenAI’s general-purpose reasoning model autonomously disproved Erdős’s 80-year-old unit distance conjecture, constructing point configurations with n^(1+δ) unit-distance pairs (δ=0.014).

 Key Takeaways

-• The proof imported tools from algebraic number theory – infinite class field towers and Golod-Shafarevich theory – into a combinatorial geometry problem, a connection no one anticipated.
+• The proof imports tools from algebraic number theory – infinite class field towers and Golod-Shafarevich theory – into a combinatorial geometry problem, a connection no human had made.

 Hacker News Comment Review